-As a conclusion, it is difficult and there are many unused photo-etched parts of the Yamato ending type for the commissioning version.
+In a conclusion, it is difficult and there are many unused photo-etched parts of the Yamato ending type for the commissioning version.
 Anyway, it is effective.
-The Fujimi’s Toku-series Yamato’s photo-etched parts are not so expensive, so try using it for testing is one of the solutions.
+Fujimi’s Toku-series Yamato’s photo-etched parts are not so expensive, so try using it for testing is one of the solutions.

 This Fujimi’s photo-etched parts instruction is difficult to understand.
-I have used some of the Fujimi’s detail up parts, I needed to image or look up some points.
-Kongo parts I made one year ago was much easier to understand.
+I have used some of Fujimi’s detail-up parts, I needed to image or look up some points.
+Kongo parts I made one year ago were much easier to understand.

 The decal sheet of this kit is attached to the Kikusui-mark and the banner of the Hiri Ho Tenken (mark and banner used by 14th-century samurai Kusunoki Masashige) right triumphs over wrong、law triumphs over right, power triumphs over the law, heaven triumphs overpower; no man can oppose the divine.
 Of course, they are not yet attached in 1941.

 It is a photo with the destroyer Urakaze which I made the other day.
-You can feel the size of battleship Yamato.
-I would like to try assembling the final armament type Yamato next time.
+You can feel the size of the battleship Yamato.
+I would like to try assembling the final armament-type Yamato next time.
 But, perhaps I’ll build a Kan Next series battleship Musashi.

 By the way, now I am watching the remake version of Space Battleship Yamato, the heroine’s character has become tight and I was shocked.
 I have not yet seen it all, but I feel that the characters are childish overall.
 The picture is very beautiful.